cj-mills/christianjmills/_posts/2021-7-28-Barracuda-PoseNet-Tutorial-V2-4.md

 ## Overview

-In this post, we will cover how to initialize, modify, and execute the PoseNet models.
+In this post, we will cover how to load, modify, and execute the PoseNet models.
 We will also be comparing the relative efficiency of the ResNet50 and MobileNet versions of the model using the GPU and CPU [backends](https://docs.unity3d.com/Packages/com.unity.barracuda@2.1/api/Unity.Barracuda.WorkerFactory.Type.html) for the Barracuda library.